mo-rahimi/mo-rahimi/README.md

 ML Engineer
 -----------

+Transitioned from an experienced Business Intelligence Analyst to a Machine Learning Engineer by pursuing a Master’s degree in Artificial Intelligence, with over 10 years of experience in data analysis and business management across multiple industries
-As a results-driven professional with 10 years of successful business management and data analysis experience, I am currently pursuing a Master's degree in Artificial Intelligence (final semester), specializing in machine learning.
-With a diverse background in programming, data analysis, and multiple industries, I am passionate about leveraging my expertise to automate tasks, enhance accuracy, and uncover hidden insights within data.
-I am actively seeking a position that allows me to apply machine learning algorithms and technical skills to solve complex problems and drive business growth.
+As a results-driven professional, I am passionate about leveraging my expertise to automate tasks, enhance accuracy, and uncover hidden insights within data.
+I am actively seeking a position that allows me to apply machine learning algorithms and technical skills to solve complex problems.

 *   🌍  Currently I'm based in Hong Kong
 *   ✉️  You can contact me at [m.rahimi.hk@gmail.com](mailto:m.rahimi.hk@gmail.com)